Updated: Nov 18, 2021

 Advancement in technologies and the decrease of costs have resulted in the use of EVs becoming more feasible, more desirable for car owners and this is helping to propel the move towards implementing nation-wide infrastructure to support the wider use of EVs.
 This move to electric vehicle technology would result in nationally significant fuel and maintenance cost savings as well as environmental benefits.

 But it’s not just the networks that are expanding at a fast rate.
 Manufacturers are racing to align themselves with the new EV market, producing everything from cheap and cheerful city commuters, to family SUVs and even luxury EVs.
-Both Jaguar Land Rover and Volvo have announced that by 2020 all new models will be fully electric or hybrid and pioneering manufacturers such as Telsa, Nissan, Renault and BMW have helped lead the R&D charge with the Model 3, Leaf, ZOE and i-series models respectively.
+Pioneering manufacturers such as Telsa, Nissan, Renault and BMW have helped lead the R&D charge with the Model 3, Leaf, ZOE and i-series models respectively.
+Toyota, Mitsubishi, Subaru, Hyundai, and Honda all sell cost-effective hybrid electric vehicles.

 Catering to the luxury end of the market, big brands have unveiled shiny new electric and hybrid alternatives to their famous gas-guzzling models.
 Porsche have released the Taycan, Mercedes-Benz the EQC and Audi the E-Tron Quattro.
 Even Aston Martin has dabbled with EVs care of the Rapide E concept car.

-Countries themselves are also drawing a line in the sand when it comes to incentivising investment in electric vehicles, which is helping to nudge the more reluctant manufacturers like Ferrari into to adapting in Europe.
+Countries themselves are also drawing a line in the sand when it comes to incentivising investment in electric vehicles, which is helping to nudge the more reluctant manufacturers into to adapting.
 Britain and France have both announced that from 2040 fossil-fuelled cars will no longer be available for purchase.
 In Paris, Mexico City and Athens they have stated that they will not allow diesel cars to enter the city from 2025.

 The support from local industry and government in Australia is essential to support the future use of Electric Vehicles.
 We need nationwide infrastructure that provides adequate charging stations, government funding which would allow cities to electrify their bus fleets, and updates to local policies and incentives to encourage others to build charging infrastructure.
 With these things in place, the world will benefit significantly thanks to reduced transport emissions, with Australian’s experiencing cost savings and environmental benefits across the country.